 How much does it cost to set up recurring payments?

-Invoices are always free to send and there’s no cost for recurring payments.
+Invoices are always free to send and there’s no cost for automated credit card payments.
 If customers pay securely online with a credit or debit card, you pay 2.9% + 30¢ per invoice.
 When customers authorize you to securely store a card on file, you pay just 3.5% + 15¢ and get paid even faster.

 How long does it take for the money to reach my bank account?

 Funds paid by invoice are transferred directly into your bank account in one to two business days.
 That’s faster than leading competitors, which take anywhere from two to five days.
 If you need your funds immediately, try our instant transfer feature — your money will be in your bank account in less than a minute.
 Instant transfer even works on the weekend and costs just an additional 1% of the total transfer amount.

 Can I set up recurring payments to go out monthly?

 Yes, you can set up automatic payments to invoice your clients daily, weekly, monthly, or even annually.

 I’m a developer and I want to bill my customers automatically in app - can I integrate Square’s recurring billing feature via API?

 What if my customer’s transaction is declined?

 When a merchant sets up a new recurring payment series, they can allow their buyer to save their credit card on file.
 The buyer sees the first invoice from that recurring series with a checkbox to save their payment details.
 Just like all other invoices, your buyer gets a few attempts to put in the right credit card information (card number, expiration date, etc.).
 If the card fails after those attempts, both the merchant and buyer are notified by email that that particular transaction failed.
 The recurring series stays intact and will continue to send the next instances in that series, but the merchant will have to re-send a single invoice if they want to re-try getting payment for the invoice instance that failed.

 What if my customer’s card is out-of-date?